Courseiva

 Why this answer

-Option C is correct because TTL deletion can be delayed if the table has a high write rate; increasing provisioned write capacity can speed up the deletion process.
-Option A is wrong because DynamoDB does not have a 'ttl_deletion_lag' parameter.
-Option B is wrong because TTL handles deletion automatically; a Lambda function is unnecessary.
+TTL deletion can be delayed if the table has a high write rate; increasing provisioned write capacity can allocate more resources to the background deletion process, allowing expired items to be removed more quickly.
+Option A is wrong because changing the attribute type to String would not resolve the deletion delay (the TTL attribute should be a Number).
+Option C is wrong because there is no 'ttl_deletion_lag' parameter in DynamoDB.

 MCQhard